Michigan Baseball Foundation: WLUN

-Current activities
+Philanthropic activities and investments

-Today MBF is earning revenues from the operation of the Dow Diamond as both a baseball stadium and as a venue for many different private events, such as wedding receptions, concerts, and meetings.
-MBF donates profits from the Dow Diamond to support such youth organizations as a girls softball league, the local 4-H association, and the Midland soccer club.
+Utilizing a social enterprise model, MBF is earning revenues from its enterprise operations.
+MBF donates profits to support such youth organizations as a girls softball league, the local 4-H association, and the Midland soccer club.
 In addition, it provides funding for economic development and community improvement.

-For example, it is a key supporter of Momentum Midland, a group of projects presently underway that aim to improve Midland’s downtown area.
-Within the framework of Momentum Midland public recreational facilities are being built along the Tittabawassee River; pedestrian and bike access is being created to downtown Midland, and business activity is being encouraged in the downtown area.
+It is a key supporter of Momentum Midland, a group of projects seeking to improve Midland’s downtown area.
+Within the framework of Momentum Midland, public recreational facilities are being built along the Tittabawassee River, pedestrian and bike access is being created to downtown Midland, and business activity is being encouraged in the downtown area.